 Forgiveness is an important element of the gospel.
 Ask the children if they have ever asked for forgiveness or had to forgive someone else.
 To forgive someone means that you choose not to hold someone's offense against them.
 When do we need forgiveness?
 When we have offended another person.
 Who can forgive us?
 Only the person whom we have offended.
-We cannot give or be given forgiveness on behalf of somebody else.
+Help the children understand that we cannot give or be given forgiveness on behalf of somebody else.
 When we sin, who have we offended?
-Since we have sinned against God, only God can forgive us.
+Therefore, since we have sinned against God, only God can forgive us.
 If only God can forgive sins, do you think Jesus can forgive sins?
 Today's lesson will provide us with a sure answer.